ZeroElectric/Raylib-CSharp-Vinculum/README.md

 #### Other changes:
 - Greatly optimized the project layout,
-- New build system, now you just run build.bat from the root folder to build the library.
+- New build system, now just run build from the root folder to build the library.

 # Examples